elivz/VzUrl-Craft/README.md

 # VZ URL Fieldtype for Craft

-A VZ URL field displays a textbox where the user can enter a URL.
+A VZ URL field displays a text input where the user can enter a URL.
 It will ping the URL they entered and display an error message if it doesn't find a valid webpage there.
 It also prompts the user to update URLs that are redirected to a different location.

 ![Screenshot of VZ URL for Craft](resources/img/screenshot.png)